Brick Lane (novel): Film adaptation

-In 2007, the book was adapted as a film of the same name.
-Starring the Indian actress Tannishtha Chatterjee, the film was distributed both in the UK and internationally.

 When production was underway in 2006, some of the Bangladeshi community opposed Ruby Films' intention to film parts of the novel in the Brick Lane area.
 They formed the Campaign Against Monica Ali's Film Brick Lane.
+There were also demonstrations against the filming of Brick Lane by the Bangladeshi community in Brick Lane due to the film's negative and stereotyped portrayal of the area and the Bangladeshi community more broadly, and as sociologist Claire Alexander argues, due to it ignoring the area's rich, layered, and subaltern histories in favour of viewing it through an essentialist, racialised, and prejudiced lens.

 The writer and activist Germaine Greer expressed support for the campaign, writing in The Guardian:

 As British people know little and care less about the Bangladeshi people in their midst, their first appearance as characters in an English novel had the force of a defining caricature ...
 [S]ome of the Sylhetis of Brick Lane did not recognise themselves.
 Bengali Muslims smart under an Islamic prejudice that they are irreligious and disorderly, the impure among the pure, and here was a proto-Bengali writer with a Muslim name, portraying them as all of that and more.

 Greer criticised Monica Ali's "lack of authenticity", as she had never spent much time in the Brick Lane community, and no longer spoke the Bengali language fluently.
 The writer Salman Rushdie criticised Greer for getting involved, saying that her statements were "philistine, sanctimonious, and disgraceful, but ... not unexpected."

-Love Marriage

-After a ten-year hiatus, during which Ali suffered a 'loss of confidence' according to an interview in The Guardian, she returned with her fifth novel, Love Marriage.
-Described in The Times' culture section as a 'literary love story', the book is set in London in 2016–2017, and tells the story of Yasmin Ghorami, a 26-year-old junior doctor, who is engaged to be married to fellow doctor, Joe Sangster.
-In the same article, journalist Rosie Kinchen argues that we are living in 'a time when feelings are so fraught and people seem to be itching to taking offence', going on to say 'This is precisely why it's a good time to have her back.
-Nuance is one of Ali's greatest skills; she can lay out a character's flaws, self-delusions and inconsistencies and then make you love them anyway.'

-In a review in the Times Literary Supplement, novelist Tash Aw described it as a 'rich, sensitive and gloriously entertaining novel...brimming with extremely funny moments of excruciating social comedy.'
-Writing in The Financial Times, novelist Susie Boyt called it 'wildly entertaining…a bold and generous book'.
-David Sexton in the Sunday Times concurred, describing Love Marriage as:

-'Enormously satisfying in its inventions and observations, and its exploration of cultural diversity in Britain.
-At once touching and satirical…engrossing and enjoyable'.

-Critical responses were overwhelmingly positive, propelling the novel into The Sunday Times' bestseller list in its first week of publication.
-Ali announced on her website that television rights to Love Marriage had been sold to New Pictures after a 'heated auction', and that it is currently in development with the BBC.